sankronaldo/CS-252-OS-Assignment/Q1-2.24/README.md

  - The program will prompt to enter the name of the input file and output file
  -  If it has been executed successfully, a "Success" message will be displayed

+## Screenshots
--Before running the program
+- Before running the program
 ![App Screenshot](https://github.com/sankronaldo/CS-252-OS-Assignment/blob/main/Q1-2.24/1.png)

--Running the program
+- Running the program
 ![App Screenshot](https://github.com/sankronaldo/CS-252-OS-Assignment/blob/main/Q1-2.24/2.png)

 ---